 Group Health Benefits.
 The FPEABF may pay all or any portion of the premium for health insurance on behalf of each annuitant who participates in any of the FPEABF's health care Plans.
-As of January 1, 2024, FPEABF pays 44% of the total premium for all post-Medicare retiree annuitants and 44% of the total premium for all post-Medicare survivor annuitants and 44% of the total premium for all post-Medicare survivor annuitants and 44% of the total premium for all post-Medicare survivor annuitants and 44% of the total premium for all post-Medicare survivor annuitants and 44% of the total premium for all post-Medicare survivor annuitants and 44% of the total premium for all pre-Medicare survivor annuitants on the Choice plan, including the cost of family coverage.
+As of January 1, 2025, FPEABF pays 44% of the total premium for all post-Medicare retiree annuitants and 44% of the total premium for all pre-Medicare retiree annuitants on the Choice plan, including the cost of family coverage, and 44% of the total premium for all post-Medicare survivor annuitants and 44% of the total premium for all pre-Medicare survivor annuitants on the Choice plan, including the cost of family coverage.

-FPEABF pays 44% of the total premium for all post-Medicare retiree annuitants and 44% of the total premium for all pre-Medicare retiree annuitants on the Choice Plus plan, including the cost of family coverage, and 44% of the total premium for all post-Medicare survivor annuitants and 44% of the total premium for all post-Medicare survivor annuitants on the Choice Plus plan, including the cost of family coverage
+FPEABF pays 44% of the total premium for all post-Medicare retiree annuitants and 44% of the total premium for all pre-Medicare retiree annuitants on the Choice Plus plan, including the cost of family coverage, and 44% of the total premium for all post-Medicare survivor annuitants and 44% of the total premium for all pre-Medicare survivor annuitants on the Choice Plus plan, including the cost of family coverage